 - An inability to find pleasure in things that previously caused pleasurable feelings

 The amount to which someone experiences these mental and emotional repercussions depends on many factors, such as the severity of the addiction, the presence of mental health issues pre-addiction, and more.

 What to Do If You or Someone You Love Is Struggling With This Disease

 There’s no question about it: addiction affects the brain in numerous ways.

 It can cause a slew of mood disorders, such as depression, anxiety, agitation, and more, which can affect other areas of a person’s life—work, school, relationships, hobbies.
-It also affects several functions with the brain itself.
+It also affects several functions of the brain itself.
 The unfortunate thing about experiencing these effects is that an addict is likely to self-medicate with drugs or alcohol—contributing to a vicious and hard-to-beat cycle.

 Being hard to beat means it’s challenging, but certainly not impossible.
 In fact, many people find themselves on the other side of addiction and go on to lead fulfilling lives.
 This disease can be overcome.

 If you or a loved one notices signs of addiction, it’s never too soon or too late to get help.
 At SOBA in New Jersey, we pride ourselves on a client-focused, practical approach that is customized to a person’s needs, allowing them to get the best assistance, support, and resources possible.